L'Isle-sur-la-Sorgue antiques fair with tables set out with all kinds of odd antique pieces in tree lined street

 Pézenas, Herault, Occitanie

-Oct 13, 2024; May, 2025: The fairs called the Grand Déballage (Great Unpacking) take place on the first Sunday of May and the second Sunday of October each year in the town with around 100 antique and brocante shops.
+May 4, 2025: The two fairs called the Grand Déballage (Great Unpacking) take place on the first Sunday of May and the second Sunday of October each year in the town with around 100 antique and brocante shops.
 The fairs attract over 200 dealers who arrive with everything from pictures to glassware, old linen to African art.

 Free; 8am-6pm.